chauff/cse1500-web-transcripts/Assignment-1.md

 The list above should tell you that you have considerable (artistic) freedom.
 In each assignment, you will be given a set of minimum requirements (e.g. here are the three types of CSS rules you need to employ in your code); you can of course do more than required.

 The only caveat is that no external libraries or frameworks are allowed, apart from [jQuery](https://jquery.com/).
-We allow `jQuery` as it is used in the Web course book; you can use it too, but are not required to.
+We allow `jQuery` as it is used in the web course book; you can use it too, but are not required to.

 **Optionally**: if you have incorporated the requirements listed above without any additional libraries/framework besides `jQuery` and you want to keep improving your application, you can indeed incorporate existing libraries/frameworks (make sure to document clearly where in your code you employ it).
 The obvious next step to improve your app is the inclusion of a semi-intelligent computer opponent: while for the game of Ludo it would not be too difficult to come up with a number of rules to create a decent computer opponent, for chess this would not be possible in the time you have; here, a chess engine such as [Stockfish](https://github.com/nmrugg/stockfish.js/) helps.